dannydeezy/tao-wallet/README.md

 # tao-wallet
-wallet for everyone. send and receive. btc and usd. hodl. coming soon: auto-balancing :)
+wallet for everyone. send and receive. btc, usd, and more.

+self custodial or yield-generating full custody, choose your own adventure

+work in progress, looking for teammates!

 ### install
 ```